pseudopulse/ChaoticSkills/README.md

 Fluoresence (Secondary) - Agile.
 Tether enemies, dragging them towards you and repeatedly strike them for 15% damage.
 50% slow on self when active.

 # Changelog
+## 1.2.0
+- holy shit is that a doom reference?????
+## 1.1.1
+- sniper turrets now actually roll for critical hits
 ## 1.1.0
 - fixed thermal blast doing 100x the damage it was intended to
 - offensive microbots should break other mods less often